dansantinojones/the-kitbag/README.md

 <br>

 ### **Content Organisation**<br>
-The shirts on sale were displayed on the site using bootstrap cards which stack nicely above each other in mobile view making it easy to browse through the products.
+The shirts on sale were displayed on the site using [Bootstrap](https://getbootstrap.com/) cards which stack nicely above each other in mobile view making it easy to browse through the products.

 <br>
 <hr>